Ice Peak: Structure

 Ice Peak is the prominent south peak of Mount Edziza, an ice-covered stratovolcano in Cassiar Land District of northwestern British Columbia, Canada.
 It is a pyramid-shaped horn formed by glacial erosion and represents the western rim of a small caldera which formed on the summit of an older stratovolcano.
 This stratovolcano is one of four felsic central volcanoes along the north–south axis of the Mount Edziza volcanic complex, the other three being Armadillo Peak, the Spectrum Range and the 2786 m high edifice of Mount Edziza.
 The current, 2500 m high horn of Ice Peak protrudes through the roughly 70 km2 ice cap of Mount Edziza and is completely flanked by steep-walled, active cirques.
 Tencho Glacier on the southern flank of Ice Peak is the largest outlet glacier of the ice cap, as well as the largest glacier of the Mount Edziza volcanic complex.
 Idiji Glacier occupies a cirque on the eastern flank of Ice Peak whereas Tennaya Glacier extends southeast from between Ice Peak and the summit of Mount Edziza.

 Four cirques on the eastern flank have exposed the internal structure of the Ice Peak stratovolcano whereas the western flank is completely mantled by glaciers.
 The eastern cirques are at the head of Tennaya Creek which flows northeast into Nuttlude Lake, an expansion of Kakiddi Creek.
-Between Tennaya, Nido and Tenchen creeks are pie-shaped, gently sloping interfluves which represent the remains of the original eastern flank of the Ice Peak stratovolcano.
+Between the Tennaya, Nido and Tenchen creeks are pie-shaped, gently sloping interfluves which represent the remains of the original eastern flank of the Ice Peak stratovolcano.
 Although the original eastern flank has been almost completely destroyed by erosion, the northern flank is buried under the younger stratovolcano of Mount Edziza.
 The southern and western flanks of the Ice Peak stratovolcano are approximal to those of the original volcano and merge with the Big Raven Plateau, which is one of the main physiographic features of the Mount Edziza volcanic complex.